Michelle A. Williams, ScD

 SD in Epidemiology

 Minimum prerequisites for entrance, SD program: Bachelor’s degree or non-U.S. equivalent and a strong background in mathematics and other relevant disciplines (e.g., biology, chemistry, genetics, physiology, bioengineering, and related social and computational sciences).
 For most individuals, the degree generally takes four to five years to complete.
 Candidates with an HSPH master’s degree may complete the program in three years.

-Funding may be available for students enrolled in the doctoral programs.
+Funding may be available for students enrolled in the doctoral program.
 Sources of funding support for doctoral students, in addition to tuition and stipend awards granted directly by the school or the Department of Epidemiology, include research fellowships in cancer epidemiology, nutritional epidemiology of cancer, cardiovascular epidemiology, environmental epidemiology, infectious disease epidemiology, psychiatric epidemiology, and reproductive epidemiology.
-Eligibility for these fellowships is dependent upon U.S. citizenship or Permanent Resident status.
+Eligibility for these fellowships is dependent upon U.S. citizenship or Permanent Resident